 Now, as a value guy, I'm not a huge fan of portfolio allocation.
 As I've said before, I want my money invested 100% in companies that don't suck, and 0% in companies that do.

 But I think Siegel has a good point: Too many investors view "international" as a sector, akin to "technology," "consumer staples," or "decorative paper products."
 But that would be some kind of sector: International stocks have a collective market capitalization on par with that of all American stocks -- and offer incredible diversity.

 An imperfect classification

 If international stocks are to be viewed as a sector, perhaps someone can tell me the commonality between, say, Canada's Barrick Gold

 Those two companies are in the same sector in the same way that Kenneth Branagh and Carrot Top are in the same business, which is to say: They aren't.

 Great global opportunities

-Even better, if you open yourself up to global investing, you have the ability to find opportunities in countries that are at the same point in their growth trajectory that America was 20, 40, even 60 years ago.
-That is to say, the growth and industrialization train is just pulling out of the station.
-On the basis of spiraling metals prices and the torrid performance of companies such as Southern Copper
+Even better, if you open yourself up to global investing, you have the ability to find opportunities in countries that are at the same point in their growth trajectory that America was 20, 40, even 60 years ago -- places where the growth and industrialization train is just pulling out of the station.
+Fueled by the torrid performance of companies such as Banco Bradesco

 Classic investment techniques apply